NigelMarshal/github-trending-clone/README.md

-Bootstrapped with CRA, the user can interact with either the developer page or repository page through react router and data is being fetched from a custom API to load in trending data.
+Bootstrapped with CRA, the user can interact with either the developer page or repository page through react router and data is being fetched from a custom API, to load in the trending data.
 The app is setup to run a proxy for API calls to prevent CORS issues.

 I used Tailwind CSS and set a custom theme to match the GitHub colour palette.
-For data fetching I paired axios with react query to handle data fetching, error handling and caching without needing to incorporate state management.
-I've used react select to emulate the filter dropdowns and users can search through the options they want and select.
-The API has some limitations so it was not possible to filter data through use effect; however the flexibility is there thanks to the callback functions react select provides.
+For data fetching I paired axios with react query as it can handle data fetching, error handling and caching without needing to incorporate state management.
+I've also used react select to emulate the filter dropdowns and users can search through the options they want and select.
+The API has some limitations so it was not possible to filter data through use effect; however the flexibility is there, thanks to the callback functions react select provides.

 ![How to use](https://media.giphy.com/media/Wsju5zAb5kcOfxJV9i/giphy.gif)

-## How to get this up on running?
+## How to get this up and running on my machine?

 Just clone this repo

 `cd` into the cloned folder

-run `npm install` for the dependencies
+run `npm install` to install the necessary packages

-and then `npm start` to boot up local server
+and then run `npm start` to boot up local server which will load the home page(redirects to /trending)

-EZ PZ
+And you're all ready to go!